valentinavallalta/cs124-lab2/design/design.md

 the end we were not able to, and we had to decide to let it go and not have these features in our app.
 We also still hope to add a wrapping feature to our items, which we have not yet been able to implement.
+The strongest struggle, conceptually, has been understanding how rules work.
+Not only what role they serve, but also how to actually implement them.
+However, working out the rules in class with a grutor and sitting down completely separate from the code to plan out the rules was very helpful.

 ## Parts you're most proud of: